adamandrews1/adamandrews1.github.io/about.markdown

 </kbd>
 <div style="width: 2fr;">

+<p>Adam is a Software Development Engineer at Amazon, working within the FireTV organization.</p>
-<p>Adam is a Software Developer and Engineer at Kelvi, a medical device company specializing in real-time digital heating and cooling therapy.
-His responsibilities include product design, embedded firmware programming, and PCB design.
+<p>Prior to Amazon, Adam was a Software Developer and Engineer at Kelvi, a medical device company specializing in real-time digital heating and cooling therapy.
+His responsibilities included product design, embedded firmware programming, and PCB design.
 He is also knowledgeable in building automation and other software tools.
-Prior to Kelvi, Adam was an Engineering Intern at Bio-Rad Laboratories and a Student Researcher at Forcyte Biotechnology.
 </p>
 <p>Adam holds a Master's in Bioengineering from UC Berkeley as well as a Bachelor’s degree in Bioengineering and a Minor in Mathematics from UCLA.</p>
 <p>Adam currently splits his time between Los Angeles and Orange County.
 His hobbies include real estate investing, hiking, and web design. </p>